-Toronto, a huge, loveable city spread across the shores of Lake Michigan, is Canada at its most cultured.
+Toronto, a huge, loveable city spread across the shores of Lake Ontario, is Canada at its most cultured.

 More sophisticated than Vancouver and more cosmopolitan than Ottawa, Toronto’s tower-dominated skyline and bar-lined downtown districts are eclectic, open and peppered with different flavours.
 After all, this is one of the most multicultural cities on the planet.